recipes-global/android/README.md

-# Recipes Portal
+# Delicio.us

-*Recipes Portal* will be big portal for people who love cooking.
+*Delicio.us* will be big portal for people who love cooking.

 The application is not finished yet.
 It is still being developed.